gazebosim/gz-gui/examples/standalone/scene_provider/README.md

 ## Scene provider

-This example demonstrates how to populate and update a 3D scene using Ignition Transport.
+This example demonstrates how to populate and update a 3D scene using Gazebo Transport.

-This example is meant to be used with `examples/config/scened.config`, which loads the `Scene3D` plugin to create the scene, and the `TransportSceneManager` plugin to update the scene using Ignition Transport.
+This example is meant to be used with `examples/config/scened.config`, which loads the `Scene3D` plugin to create the scene, and the `TransportSceneManager` plugin to update the scene using Gazebo Transport.

 ## Build